teresameloduarte/teresameloduarte/README.md

 ## about me

-i’m an aspiring **junior full stack developer** with a unique background as a **classical singer**. my journey from interpreting Renaissance polyphony to crafting clean, functional code reflects my love for precision, creativity, and collaboration.
+i’m an aspiring **junior full stack developer** with a unique background as a **classical singer**. my journey from interpreting renaissance polyphony to crafting clean, functional code reflects my love for precision, creativity, and collaboration.

 ---